Composition of Binary Quadratic Forms over Number Fields: Preliminaries

-Let us first compare the relative oriented class group $\OrelCl{L/K}$ with the class group $\Cl{L}$ of the number field \f{L}.
+At the end of this subsection, we compare the relative oriented class group $\OrelCl{L/K}$ with the class group $\Cl{L}$ of the number field \f{L}.
 In the following, by $\OK{L}$ is understood the principal $\OK{L}$-ideal generated by a unit (hence the identity element in the group $\Cl{L}$), and by $\left\{\OK{L}\right\}$ the one-element group.